-Common Street Arts in Waterville will host a collection of prints by artists from Maine and Aomori, Japan beginning April 13 through July 6 at the Hathaway Creative Center in downtown Waterville.
+Common Street Arts in Waterville will host a collection of prints by artists from Maine and Aomori, Japan beginning May 18th through July 18th in an online Virtual MAPS Exhibit!
 The traveling exhibition is part of MAPS (Maine-Aomori Printmaking Society), a cultural exchange program sharing art and artists between Maine and Aomori.
 The MAPS initiative is celebrating five years of collaborative exhibitions and artist exchanges.
-MAPS will be on view at Common Street Arts in Waterville from April 13 to July 6, with a reception on April 30 from 5 to 7pm.
+MAPS will be on view online through the Common Street Arts social media accounts from April 13 to July 6.
+For more information, please see their website.

 Friends of Aomori proud to announce that this exhibitions is made possible by the generous support of the Rines-Thompson fund of the Maine Community Foundation.

 Since 2015, Friends of Aomori and their partners in Japan, led by curators Jeff Badger and Jiro Ono, have coordinated the exchange of ten prints each year from artists in Maine and Aomori.
 The prints have been exhibited in Maine and Japan and the collection currently includes over a hundred works.
-The prints exchanged in 2019-2020 will be exhibited at Common Street Arts in Waterville from April 13 to July 6, with a reception on Thursday, April 30 from 5 to 7pm.
+The prints exchanged in 2019-2020 will be exhibited online through the Common Street Arts social media accounts from May 18th to July 18th.
 The same collection was shown at the Aomori Arts Pavilion in Japan during the Citizen Culture Days in October 2019, which was attended by an artist delegation from Maine that included five artists and curators included in the show.
 “We’re thrilled to be partnering with MAPS and look forward to showcasing this beautiful collection of prints.
 It’s a wonderful partnership and we are so pleased to be able to serve as a venue,” says Patricia King, Vice President of Waterville Creates.

 The official relationship between Maine and Aomori has been in place for over 20 years, but the fascinating connection between the two states goes back to the wreck of a ship from Bath off the Japanese coast in 1889, resulting in a daring rescue of American sailors by Japanese villagers.
 In addition to MAPS, Friends of Aomori – the all-volunteer non profit that supports the partnership – also supports high-school exchange programs, educational workshops and events, and economic development opportunities.